sanskrit/raw_etexts_english/blogs/manasataramgini/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 +++
-title = "The story of the Orissanxa0cycle-vālā"
+title = "The story of the Orissan cycle-vālā"

 +++
 Vidrum had been under considerable pressure.
 His parents had made it